survivejs/webpack-book/manuscript/techniques/04_testing.md

 npm install babel-plugin-istanbul karma-coverage --save-dev
 ```

-Connect the Babel plugin so that the instrumentation only happens when Karma is run:
+Connect the Babel plugin so that the instrumentation happens when Karma is run:

 **.babelrc**